GreyDGL/PentestGPT/README.md

 3. To use OpenAI API
    - export your API key with `export OPENAI_KEY='<your key here>'`
    - Test the connection with `pentestgpt-connection`
 4. To verify that the connection is configured properly, you may run `pentestgpt-connection`.
-You should see some sample conversation with ChatGPT.
+After a while, you should see some sample conversation with ChatGPT.
    - A sample output is below
    ```
    1. You're connected with ChatGPT Plus cookie.